-Over the past 5 years, SCOR has pursued a real estate investment policy that generates value for both its shareholders and Society as a whole.
+Over the past 6 years, SCOR has pursued a real estate investment policy that generates value for both its shareholders and Society as a whole.
 Indeed, the Group has been seamlessly implementing a proactive strategy that includes the acquisition of environmentally certified offices and the implementation of farreaching renovation programs.
-At the end of 2015, this combination of initiatives represents a total surface area of 120,000 square meters for which SCOR has set environmental or energy efficiency targets in France.
-By the end of 2016, 36% of the Group's portfolio in terms of surface area should already be greener thanks to its renovation programs.
+At the end of 2016, this combination of initiatives represents a total surface area of around 132 500 square meters worldwide for which SCOR has set environmental or energy efficiency targets.

 The Group also owns one of the very first large positive energy office building in France, and invests in low carbon projects through its debt funds.
-SCOR has invested EUR 930 million in low-carbon projects and has set itself the goal of investing more than EUR 500 million in the field of corporate real estate and infrastructure by 2020, while integrating carbon considerations into the other asset classes under its management.
+SCOR has invested EUR 1,100 million in low-carbon projects and has set itself the goal of investing more than EUR 500 million in the field of corporate real estate and infrastructure by 2020, while integrating carbon considerations into the other asset classes under its management.

 SCOR is also involved in investment products that could potentially contribute to the adaptation to climate change.
-The Group creates, distributes and invests in insurance-linked securities in the form of cat bonds.
-As at the end of 2015, SCOR holds commitments of EUR 180 million in such funds.
+The Group creates, distributes and invests in insurance-linked securities in the form of cat bonds, that provide additional capacities for the coverage of natural catastrophes.
+As at the end of 2016, SCOR holds commitments of EUR 180 million in such funds.
+This activity is developed by its asset management subsidiary which is a signatory of the Principles for Responsible Investment since late 2016.